canro91/canro91.github.io/_posts/2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer.md

 ## 2. Always keep learning

 Let's be honest.
 University will teach you lots of things.
 Probably, you don't need most of them.
-You will have to study books, watch online conferences and read blog posts.
+You will have to study books, watch online conferences, and read blog posts.
 Never stop learning!
 That would keep you in the game in the long run.

 But, it can be daunting if you try to learn everything about everything.
 "Learn something about everything, and everything about something," says popular wisdom.